What Is an Owner's Draw and How Does It Work?

 How Many Draws Can a Business Owner Take?

 An owner can take as many draws as he likes at any time.
 Of course, there must be money in the business checking account that's available to be withdrawn.
-Some business owners take monthly draws like a salary.
+Some business owners take monthly draws like a salary but remember it isn't a paycheck.

 During the startup of a business, it's common for the owner not to take a draw until the business has a positive cash flow.
 Just because your business is profitable on paper, this doesn't mean you have enough cash in the bank.
 You might not be able to take a draw at all because all your available cash is needed to pay off bills until your business income exceeds your expenses.